prggmr/zf2-docpx/zend/Reader/Reader.rst

     X-Method-Override header will be sent with a value of PUT or DELETE as appropriate.

-    :param bool $override: Whether to override PUT and DELETE.
+    :param bool: Whether to override PUT and DELETE.

     :rtype: void